dansuissa/COMP511-final-project/README.md

 - `tgbl-uci`
 - `tgbl-lastfm`

-The dataset `tgbl-coin` is included mainly as a feasibility case to document large-scale computational limitations rather than as a full member of the main predictive comparison.
+In addition, `tgbl-coin` is included as a feasibility-focused case to document scale-related computational limitations rather than as part of the main predictive comparison.

 ## Models

-The retained comparison focuses on three main methods:
+The main retained comparison uses:

-- **EdgeBank**: a simple history-based baseline that predicts future links from previously observed edges
+- **EdgeBank**, a pure history-based heuristic baseline
-- **BASE3**: a stronger training-free heuristic that combines recurrence, popularity, and temporal co-occurrence
+- **BASE3**, a stronger training-free heuristic combining recurrence, popularity, and temporal co-occurrence
-- **GraphMixer**: the retained learned model, used as a tractable neural contrast to memorization-based methods
+- **GraphMixer**, the retained learned model and principal neural contrast

-Limited runs with **TGN** and **DyGFormer** are also kept in the report as auxiliary reference evidence where available.
+Auxiliary runs with **TGN** and **DyGFormer** are discussed in the report where available, but they are not treated as part of the main uniform comparison across all datasets.

-## Dataset characterization

-Each dataset is described using temporal graph statistics designed to capture different structural and temporal regimes, including:

-- surprise
-- recurrence
-- novelty
-- edge repeat rate
-- mean active node ratio
-- mean active edge density
-- degree volatility
-- node lifetime statistics

-These metrics are then compared with model performance using exploratory correlation analysis.

-## Main findings
+## What the project finds

-The main result of the project is that benchmark outcomes become much easier to interpret when model performance is studied together with explicit temporal graph structure.
+A main takeaway of the project is that benchmark outcomes become more interpretable when model performance is analyzed together with explicit temporal graph characterization.

-At a high level, the report finds that:
+At a high level, the results suggest that:

 - datasets with stronger historical repetition tend to favor memorization-based heuristics
 - highly novel or structurally unstable datasets create more room for a learned model to help
-- GraphMixer does not dominate uniformly, but shows a different operating profile from the heuristics
+- GraphMixer does not dominate uniformly, but follows a different operating profile from the heuristics
-- computational feasibility matters as much as raw predictive accuracy, especially on large temporal graphs

-A central takeaway is that model choice in temporal graph learning should depend not only on leaderboard results, but also on the temporal regime of the target dataset.
+- computational feasibility and scalability should be treated as part of model suitability, not as a separate implementation detail